Mark Bowery: A Brief Biography

 After a year of working in every aspect of production, he vowed to transform his love of wine into a way of life and set out to become a copywriter specializing in wine.
 With this goal in mind, he received a Master's degree in Journalism from the University of Oregon, where he became enmeshed in that state's newborn wine trade.
 Bowery escorted author Leon D. Adams through the Oregon wine country as he revised his landmark book, “The Wines of America.”

 In 1989, after a 14-month sabbatical and traveling alone throughout Southeast Asia and the Himalayas, Bowery moved to Mendocino and started a modest but successful wine and spirits consulting firm.
-In addition to maintaining Albion River Inn's award-winning beverage program, he is a freelance writer, appraises private cellars, and is on a panel that selects products for several of the country's largest and most highly regarded wine clubs.
-He is also proud to be one of thirty experts from around the world to serve as a judge at both the renowned San Francisco International Wine Competition and the San Francisco World Spirits Competition.
+In addition to maintaining Albion River Inn's award-winning beverage program, he currently appraises private cellars, assists wineries in putting together their final blends, is on a tasting panel that selects products for several of the country's largest and most highly regarded wine clubs, and does the writing for The New York Times Wine Club.
+He is also proud to be one of a handful of experts from around the world to serve as a judge at the renowned San Francisco International Wine Competition, the San Francisco World Spirits Competition, as well as the London-based International Wine & Spirits Competition.